KushagraDhawan1997/Kookie/docs/design-token-reference.md

 - **Default element**: `<h2>`
 - **Default weight**: `semibold` (600)
 - **Default color**: gray (based on theme's gray scale)
+- **Automatic sizing**: Sizes are automatically applied based on heading level (no need to specify size prop)
 - **Enhanced size scale**: Each size is mapped to a larger text size
   - xs → text-sm (one step larger than Text xs)
   - sm → text-base (one step larger than Text sm)